WHERE CAN I SEE SOME BUILDINGS THAT ARE COMPLETED?

-This form of construction is much less risk than others, but we still need to be aware of grazes and cuts from the exposed metal from the mesh on the panels – therefore standard HS equipment required, Gloves and wrist straps / sweat bands to stop cuts.
-Other requirements are in high winds use 2 people to carry and ensure all panels are secured and strapped to stop lifting.
+This form of construction is much less risk than others, but we still need to be aware of grazes and cuts from the exposed metal from the mesh on the panels – therefore standard health and safety equipment is required, such as, gloves and wrist/arm straps to stop cuts.
+Other requirements are that in high winds two people should carry a panel and ensure that they are secured and strapped to stop lifting.
 Concrete powder should be kept away from skin by appropriate planning and where needed the use of PPE.

-HOW DOES THE STRUCTURE WITHSTAND IMPACT FROM STORMS, VEHICLES, DO THE PANELS CRACK OR DISTORT?
+HOW DOES THE STRUCTURE WITHSTAND IMPACT FROM STORMS OR VEHICLES?

-The video below show how exceptional the system is in withstanding everything from tornadoes to bullets, explosions and earthquakes.
+The video below shows how exceptional the system is in withstanding everything from tornadoes to bullets, explosions, and earthquakes.

-BEING POLYSTERENE THAT MELTS IN THE HEAT, HOW WOULD THESE UNITS WITHSTAND HIGH HEAT OF A FIRE?
+DOEN’T POLYSTERENE MELT IN THE HEAT?
+HOW WOULD THESE UNITS WITHSTAND THE HIGH HEAT OF A FIRE?

 The EPS in the M2 Panel does not melt as it is kept cool.
-In the test video you can see the temperatures applied exceeds 1000c but the exterior temperature is measured at less than 40c. the mesh and concrete conduct energy away to the whole surface (spreads load in the same way).
+In the test video you can see the temperatures applied exceeds 1000c but the exterior temperature is measured at less than 40c.
+The mesh and concrete conduct energy away to the whole surface (spreads load in the same way).

 WOULD THE POLYSTYRENE NOT MELT OR LOSE STRUCTURAL STABILITY UNDER THE RENDERING?
 WHAT IF THE PANELS WERE CRACKED OR THE RENDERING WAS TO FALL OFF IN FULL OR IN PART EXPOSING THE CORE TO THE SOURCE OF HEAT?